-The definition of each Eligible Green Projects' category and expected environmental benefits have been evaluated in the table below:
+The definitions of each Eligible Green Projects' category and expected environmental benefits have been evaluated in the table below:

 Eligible Green Projects Definition Sustainability benefits Vigeo Eiris' analysis Renewable Energy Projects Financing of, or investments in, the conception, construction and installation of renewable energy production units.
-Renewable Energy covers energy produced from renewable non-fossil sources, including hydro, geothermal, wind, solar, biogas, biomass and any other renewable source of energy. - Biomass projects may be included subject to local production and lack of conflicting utilization of the resources. - Large hydroelectricity production may be included, subject to the development of a recognized international standard for Green Bonds, including inter alia Climate Bonds Initiative, UNFCCC Clean Development Mechanism, IFC Reference Standards for hydro projects or equivalent, and the conformity of ENGIE projects to such international standards.
-Climate change mitigation - Avaidoice/reduction of GHG emissions The definition is clear and the content is relevant. • Alignment with ENGIE's strategy • Additional criteria applied for biomass and hydropower-related projects include relevant criteria minimizing environmental impacts of the project The objectives are visible, measurable and relevant.
+Renewable Energy covers energy produced from renewable non-fossil sources, including hydro, geothermal, wind, solar, biogas, biomass and any other renewable source of energy. - Biomass projects may be included subject to local production and lack of conflicting utilization of the resources. - Large hydroelectricity production may be included, subject to the development of recognized international standards, including inter alia Climate Bonds Initiative, UNFCCC Clean Development Mechanism, IFC Reference Standards for hydro projects or equivalent, and the conformity of ENGIE projects to such international standards. - Investment in transmission and distribution projects having the purpose of connecting renewable energy production units may be included as well.
+Climate change mitigation - Avoidance/reduction of GHG emissions The definition is clear and the content is relevant. • Alignment with ENGIE's strategy • Additional criteria applied for biomass and hydropower-related projects include relevant criteria minimizing environmental impacts of the project The objectives are visible, measurable and relevant.
 Energy Efficiency Projects Financing of, or investments in, projects that contribute to a reduction of the energy consumption per unit of output, such as - for instance - heating and cooling network (which recover heat sources that would otherwise be lost), co-generation, optimization of building or plant efficiency, systems for energy management (Smart Grids, Smart Metering), and more globally energy and facility management solutions.
-Climate change mitigation - Energy savings and reduction of GHG emissions The definition is clear and the content is relevant. • Alignment with ENGIE's strategy The objectives are visible, measurable and relevant.
-Natural Resources Preservation Projects Financing of, or investments in, projects that contribute to a reduction of scarce natural resources consumption, such as - for instance -water, and waste management.
-Natural resources preservation - Natural resources savings, reduction of waste production and improvement of recycling The definition is clear and the content is relevant. • Alignment with ENGIE's strategy The objectives are visible, measurable and relevant.
+Climate change mitigation - Energy savings and reduction of GHG emissions The definition is clear and the content is relevant. • Alignment with ENGIE's strategy The objectives are visible measurable and relevant.
+Natural Resources Preservation Projects Financing of, or investments in, projects that contribute to a reduction of scarce natural resources consumption, such as - for instance - water, and waste management.
+Natural resources preservation - Natural resources savings, reduction of waste production and improvement of recycling The definition is clear and the content is relevant. • Alignment with ENGIE's strategy The objectives are visible measurable and relevant.